SIGNAL in Science

 |

-In collaboration with Dr. Metzner, Engineering Design developed an ultrasonic hardware processor to receive an echolocation signal and return it in real-time with functionally controllable variable delay and frequency shift (accurate to 1 Hz out of 90,000 Hz) in order to simulate Doppler-shift effects.
-SIGNAL performed high-speed data acquisition to acquire echolocation and synthetic return signals, while issuing triggers to an external neurophysiology data acquisition system to synchronize neural and acoustic data.
+Dr. Metzner wanted to study this frequency-shifting process systematically at the levels of acoustic behavior and neurophysiological signals.
+Engineering Design designed a hardware ultrasonic processor to simulate Doppler-shift effects, by receiving an echolocation signal and returning it in real-time with a specified time delay and frequency shift (accurate to 1 Hz out of 90,000 Hz).
+SIGNAL then performed high-speed data acquisition to acquire the echolocation signal and the synthetic return signal, while triggering an external neurophysiology data acquisition system to collect neural data.

 Website | Paper 1 | Paper 2 |